How to Reduce Your Stamp Duty Bill: Legal Ways to Save

 7. Reclaim the Additional Property Surcharge

-To claim the refund, you need to amend your original SDLT return.
-This can be done online through HMRC's stamp duty service or through your solicitor.
-The claim must be made within 12 months of the sale of your previous main residence or 12 months after the filing date of the SDLT return for the new property, whichever is later.
+You claim it by amending your original SDLT return, either online or through your solicitor.
+The deadline is 12 months from selling your old home or 12 months from the SDLT filing date for the new purchase, whichever is later.

 8. Explore Shared Ownership

-Alternatively, you can elect to pay stamp duty on the full market value upfront, which means you will not face additional stamp duty when you staircase (buy further shares) in the future.
-Your solicitor can advise on which approach is better for your specific situation.
+You can also pay on the full market value upfront, which avoids future stamp duty when you staircase.
+Ask your solicitor which makes sense for your situation.

 9. Timing Your Purchase